swanckel93/polynomial_integration/README.md

 pip install dist/*.whl
 ```
 Please keep in mind that all installation options were only tested on Linux Debian.
 It is not guaranteed to work on other os.

 ## Usage

+**Important Note**: When using negative numbers as arguments (like negative interval bounds), you need to use the `--` separator to prevent the CLI parser from interpreting them as flags.
+Place all options before `--` and the actual arguments after it.

 ```bash
 # Display a polynomial